jsiek/B522-PL-Foundations/lecture-notes-Subtyping.lagda.md

 infix 4 _—→_
 ```

 ## Types

 A record type is usually written

     { l₁ = A₁, l₂ = A₂, ..., lᵤ = Aᵤ }

-so a natural representation would be as a list of label-type pairs.
+so a natural representation would be a list of label-type pairs.
-We find it more convenient to represent it as a pair of lists,
+However, we find it more convenient to represent record types as a
-one of labels and one of types:
+pair of lists, one of labels and one of types:

     l₁, l₂, ..., lᵤ
     A₁, A₂, ..., Aᵤ

 We represent these fixed-length lists using Agda's `Vec` type.

-The field names in a record are required to be distinct.

 ```
 data Type : Set where